 Note that only one pet is allowed per vehicle and they will be charged a fare the same as your own.
 Dogs must be leashed and muzzled and either ride on your lap or under your seat.

-5. Check Out the Sea Lions at Fisherman’s Wharf
+#7 See the Sea Lions at Fisherman’s Wharf

 Even if you don’t catch a cable car, head to Fisherman’s Wharf to check out the resident sea lions at Pier 39.
 We skipped on the overpriced restaurants in the area, but it was fabulous to see such a huge group of sea lions close by on the docks!